VCE Chemistry Study Notes Units 3 & 4

 Structured revision notes for every Area of Study in VCE Chemistry, with AI-generated flashcards and cue cards mapped to the VCAA study design.

-VCE Chemistry Units 3 & 4 takes you from analytical techniques and organic reaction pathways through to thermochemistry and equilibrium systems.
+VCE Chemistry Units 3 & 4 (2024–2027 study design) takes you from energy production and chemical equilibrium through to how organic compounds are categorised, synthesised, analysed and applied.
 The study design demands both conceptual understanding and the ability to apply chemical principles to unfamiliar contexts.
 These notes distil each Area of Study into focused summaries that target VCAA key knowledge, helping you revise efficiently for SACs and the end-of-year exam.

 Topic Summaries

 Explores the structure, nomenclature, and properties of organic compounds including alkanes, alkenes, alcohols, carboxylic acids, esters, and amines.
-Students learn reaction pathways (addition, substitution, condensation, hydrolysis) and use structural formulas to predict products.
-Polymers and their formation through addition and condensation reactions are also covered.
+Students learn reaction pathways (addition, substitution, condensation) and use structural formulas to predict products, including polymers formed through addition and condensation reactions.

-Unit 4 AoS2 — Equilibrium and Acid-Base Chemistry
+Unit 4 AoS2 — How Are Organic Compounds Analysed and Used?

 How to Study Effectively